 Posted Jul 27, 2017 | Blog Post

 Hello everyone and welcome back to the second installment of Turning a New Leaf, the new sustainability blog for TruLeaf!
-For the next few months, I hope to take you on a journey across the world through the global state of agriculture as we examine the impacts that large-scale and greenhouse farming have on our earth’s finite resources.
-To begin, over the next few weeks I hope to breakdown some of the major environmental risks in the agricultural industry; from unsustainable global water use, to excessive deforestation for cropland, to even global biodiversity loss.
+For the next few months, I hope to take you on a journey across the world through the global state of agriculture as we examine the impacts that large-scale and greenhouse farming has had on our earth’s finite resources.
+This includes tackling topics from unsustainable global water use, to excessive deforestation for cropland, to even the impacts of global biodiversity loss.
 However, to start things off, today’s blog will focus on an issue that has all the aforementioned problems intertwined.
-An issue that not only affects our marine life, but also the quality and health of our drinking water.
-That issue is agricultural runoff and the subsequent oceanic eutrophication caused by a combination of excessive fertilizer use and excessive water irrigation.
+It’s an issue that not only affects our marine life, but also the quality and health of our drinking water.
+That issue is agricultural runoff and subsequent ocean eutrophication caused by a combination of excessive fertilizer use and water irrigation.

 Water irrigation is fundamental to all forms of farming.
 Irrigation is the artificial application of water to land for the purpose of agricultural production, and influences the entire crop growth cycle.
 Irrigation provides flexibility to farm operation systems since it allows farm land to produce higher crop yields, lengthens growing periods, and converts formerly unproductive dry land to crop-producing areas.
 However, heavy fertilizer use combined with excessive irrigation without proper water waste management leads to a process called agricultural runoff, which destroys many of our freshwater aquatic and marine ecosystems along with polluting the quality of our drinking water.